apache/treasurer-site/content/pages/investment_policy.md

 unanticipated board-approved expenses, and to improve the return on funds held in the operating account.

-The objectives of this portfolio are in order of priority:
+The objectives of this portfolio are, in order of priority:
 1. Preservation of Principal
 2. Liquidity
 3. Rate of Return